heheda123123/smoothcpp/README.md

 * gbk2utf8, utf82gbk (only in windows)

 ### Any class
-* Any class construct with bool/short/int/long/float/double/string/const char*/unsigned ...
+* Any class construct with bool/int/double/string/const char*/vector/map
-* Any object can cast to above type
+* Strings and numbers can be converted to each other
-* Different types of conversions should be as intuitive as possible

 ### Option class
 * useful argument parse tools